-- The actuary would consider the standards for claim liabilities in selecting assumptions about claims. - Expenses include both claim adjustment expenses and the expense of servicing policies. - Premium development includes additional premiums such as reinstatement premiums and experience adjustments for policies with retrospective pricing.
+- The actuary would consider the Standards of Practice for claim liabilities in selecting assumptions about claims. - .03 Expenses include both claim adjustment expenses and the expense of servicing policies. - Premium development includes additional premiums such as reinstatement premiums and experience adjustments for policies with retrospective pricing.